mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   that can be clicked to send feedback via Twitter
   - to hide, add the setting `"workbench.statusBar.feedback.visible": false,"
   - useful to save a bit of space for other information

+## Tab Completion

+- enable in settings by changing editor.tabCompletion to "on"

 ## Tab Navigation